 We want to ensure you are kept up to date with all the latest news and information from Wapseys Wood and Springfield Farm landfill sites.
-If you would like to know when we add something new to this site please submit your email address below and we will send you an email to let you know.
+If you would like to know when we add something new to this site please sign up for our email alerts

 Veolia Environmental Trust

 The Veolia Environmental Trust was established in 1997 under the Landfill Communities Fund.
 The Trust uses landfill tax credits to support a wide range of community and environmental projects throughout the UK.
 This could include projects which aim to install or enhance play areas and skate parks, restore footpaths and green spaces, protect natural habitats, improve community halls and restore churches.

 Projects that are supported by the Trust must be within five miles of a site operated by Veolia Environmental Services (UK) plc.
 They must also fall within one of five funding categories and meet certain additional criteria.